MeherNaaz19/RAG-Document-Chatbot/concepts.md

 ## What is RAG?

 RAG stands for Retrieval-Augmented Generation.
 The basic idea is that LLMs (like ChatGPT or Llama) are great at generating text, but they don't know anything about *your* specific documents.
-They were trained on general internet data — they can't answer questions about a PDF you just uploaded.
+They were trained on general internet data and they can't answer questions about a PDF you just uploaded.

 RAG solves this by doing two things before generating an answer:
 1. **Retrieve** — find the most relevant parts of your document